 The runoff rate, or flow rate, used to design a major stormwater system and to determine offsite flow rates.
-Design runoff rates are calculated by using an event hydrograph method and a critical duration analysis.
+The Design runoff rates are may be calculated by using an event hydrograph method and a critical duration analysis or the Rational Method as described in the TGM.